 - Stepper motor

-At the beginning of the 19th century the galvanic cell was discovered.
-With this invention began a whole process of research on electricity that would end up giving as fruits inventions as the electric battery or direct current motor.
+At the beginning of the 19th century, the galvanic cell was discovered.
+With this invention began a whole process of research on electricity that would end up giving rise to inventions such as the electric battery or the direct current motor.

-To create any type of direct current motor, some electrical components were needed.
+In order to create any type of DC motor, some electrical components were needed.
 These electrical elements were developed by William Sturgeon.
 Sturgeon created the first electromagnet that could move more than it weighed.
 This invention turned out to be one of the indispensable parts of the motor stator.
-Later the commutator came.
-The commutator was very important in the first electric motor, since it was the rotating element that periodically reversed the direction of the current, making possible the continuity of movement in the motor.
+Later came the commutator.
+The commutator was very important in the first electric motor, since it was the element that rotated periodically inverting the direction of the current, making possible the continuity of movement in the motor.

-Thanks to the invention of these two devices, Sturgeon was able to invent the first archaic direct current motor.
-Sturgeon used a pair of conductive and flexible brushes and taking advantage of his previous inventions in 1832 mounted the first malternating currenthine capable of converting electrical energy into mechanical energy.
+Thanks to the invention of these two devices, Sturgeon was able to invent the first archaic DC motor.
+Sturgeon used a pair of flexible conductive brushes and taking advantage of his previous inventions in 1832 he assembled the first machine capable of converting electrical energy into mechanical energy.

-In 1837, Thomas Devenport, received his patent for the direct current motor (US Patent No. 132).
-The difference of this electric motor is that it no longer used a switch to maintain the continuity of the cycle. in this new invention he made use of the brushes and split the collector managed to reverse the polarity of the circuit.
+In 1837, Thomas Devenport received his patent for the direct current motor (US Patent No. 132).
+The difference of this electric motor is that it no longer used a commutator to maintain the continuity of the cycle.
+In this new invention, he made use of the brushes and split the collector, managing to invert the polarity of the circuit.
 With these changes the engine was much more efficient.

-In 1860, Antonio Palternating currentinotti made a dynamo one with a multipartite collector.
+In 1860, Antonio Pacinotti made a dynamo one with a multipart manifold.
 This dynamo allowed the development of more reliable and powerful generators.
-Palternating currentinotti insisted on the reversibility of his dynamo to function as an engine.
-Despite the improvements, the engines were still quite basic and were not suitable for industrial use.
+Pacinotti insisted on the reversibility of his dynamo to function as a motor.
+Despite the improvements, the engines were still quite basic and not suitable for industrial use.

-In 1872, Friedrich von Hefner-Alteneck, created the first modern drum rotor.
-With this rotor it left behind the archaic T-shaped rotors that overheated and had little performance.
-In 1873, alternating currentu Gramme, a Belgian inventor, discovered that by applying current to his generator with multiple electromagnets he created an engine.
-The falternating currentt of using many electromagnets made Gramme the creator of the first engine efficient enough to be used industrially.
-From this moment the innovations in the direct current motor were small tweaks to improve the performance slightly.
+In 1872, Friedrich von Hefner-Alteneck created the first modern drum rotor.
+With this rotor he left behind the archaic T-shaped rotors that overheated and had poor performance.
+In 1873, Zénobe Gramme, a Belgian inventor, discovered that applying current to his generator with multiple electromagnets created a motor.
+The fact of using many electromagnets made Gramme the creator of the first motor efficient enough to be used industrially.
+From this moment the innovations in the DC motor were small tweaks to improve performance slightly.

-The direct current motor was a fairly industrially used motor, but with the appearance of alternating current motors (synchronous and, more currently, asynchronous) have been discontinued.
-Even so, they are still useful malternating currenthines in many applications, in precision applications, since you can have a very precise control of the speed (unlike asynchronous motors, for example, that do not rotate in solidarity with the field inductor), thus being very useful for programmable malternating currenthine tools or robotic arms.
+The direct current motor was a widely used motor industrially, but with the appearance of alternating current motors (synchronous and, more recently, asynchronous) they have ceased to be used.
+Even so, they are still useful machines in many applications, in precision applications, since you can have very precise speed control (unlike asynchronous motors, for example, that do not rotate in solidarity with the inductor field), thus being very useful. for programmable machine tools or robotic arms.

-They are also the most used for systems that require a lot of power and have no danger of getting out of control like trams, trains or meters.
-But the field where they are most used is low voltage electronics and electricity where they are the only motors that can be used in malternating currenthines that need them and go with direct current such as robots, computers, hard drives, although variants such as the motor are also used. step by step or servomotor.
+They are also the most used for systems that require a lot of power and are not in danger of going out of control, such as trams, trains or subways.
+But the field where they are most used is low-voltage electronics and electricity, where they are the only motors that can be used in machines that need them and run on direct current, such as robots, computers, hard drives, although variants such as motors are also used. stepper or servo motor.